ymadoff/ryba/hbase/resources/replication.md

 # HBase Cluster Replication Strategy

 Apache HBase provide replication feature to copy data between different HBase Clusters.
-It can be used to recover data after disaster, or to increase HBase availability.
+It can be used to recover data after a natural disaster, or to increase HBase availability.

-How it works ?

-Each HBase region server
+Master:
+Slave: The HBase cluster where data are copied to.

+## Types of Replication

-Three strategies are available to deploy HBase replication:
+Three architectures are available to deploy HBase replication:
 - Master-Slave
 - Master-Master
 - Cyclic

-Definition

-Master: HBase cluster whose data are from
-Slave: HBase cluster where data are copied to
+In thoses architecture Master designates the HBase cluster whose data are from (source) and Slave designates the HBase cluster where data are copied to (destination).

 ## Master Slave Replication

-In a Master- Slave configuration, the data are copied from the master HBAse
+In a Master- Slave configuration, the data are copied from the master cluster to the slave cluster.
+The relation is uni-directional.
+It makes available the master's cluster data on the slave cluster, in case the master cluster is not online.
+Whoever the data are only available on reading, no writing is possible.

+## Master Master Replication
+if